What’s the best gym management software platform in 2022?

 We’ve included pricing info in US dollars, but in some cases rates are highly variable based on the features you select, the size of your membership, and so on.

 We’ve also selected videos that will give you a quick look at each platform.
 You can find others on each company’s YouTube channel.
+Some channels are updated more often than others.

 Scoring and Standards